digitalspring/whitepaper/whitepaper.md

-Clearly, whether Bob is able to acquire any proofs of transmission doesn't only depend on his willingness to forward fragments but also on whether other members request the fragment from him in the first place.
+Clearly, whether Bob is able to acquire any proofs of transmission doesn't only depend on his willingness to forward fragments but also on whether other members request the fragment from him to begin with.
 If Bob's internet link is slower than his neighbors' links, his neighbors might get the fragment before Bob is even able to offer it to them.
 In this case, his priority with Alice will rightly decrease and reflect his bad connection such that members who can provide better resources in turn get the chance to rise in the hierarchy.

 Offline messaging {#offline}